 Next, a new line of questions presented themselves.
 Where was he being taken?
-Was he going to be a meal somewhere beyond the towering cliffs?
+Was he about to be dinner somewhere beyond the towering cliffs?
 He may have been out of one danger, but was he now about to be plunged into another?

 The talons made it clear that he had just been captured by a monstrous bird of prey.
 He tried to struggle to free himself but had to give up quickly as there was no possibility of even budging an inch.
-Plus a chance gaze downwards communicated to him how irrational such a consideration was.
+Plus a chance gaze downwards communicated to him how irrational he was to even think it.

 After a while, Aremon noticed they had ascended beyond the precipice and were already covering many miles into the interior.
 He could not tell exactly how long this flight was taking as the cold dusk air whipped against his face and body.